I found the camper at a time when I was down about as low as I could be. Or should I say it found me.

 I turned and looked at the old rust-streaked caravan and sadly had to agree with her.
 Compared to the other RVs I could see in the campground, there were few redeeming qualities exhibited in my new home.
 “Where do you think I can find a place to let me camp?”
 I asked her.

 She thought a minute before replying, “Only place I can think of is Burnum’s Happy Campground on County Road 47,” pointing north up the highway. “they’ll take anyone.
 But if it were me, I’d drive that into the desert and put a torch to it.
 Just looking at it makes me want to spew my last meal.
-Please get it out of here, before I get sick!”
+Please get it out of here—before I get sick.”

 She ended the conversation by walking away.
-I climbed back in and pulled around the office, then turned right and headed north looking for CR 47.
+I climbed back in and pulled around the office, then turned right and headed north, looking for CR 47.
 About six miles up the road, I saw a faded sign with an arrow pointing down a dirt road proclaiming RVs and tents welcome.
 Another four miles brought me into the campground.
-The track in was a little rough with plenty of potholes, so I took my time not wanting to blow a tire that I worried were on their last legs, which gave the reception committee at the office time to get outside to welcome me, or not.
+The track in was a little rough with plenty of potholes, so I took my time, not wanting to blow a tire that I worried were on their last legs, which gave the reception committee at the office time to get outside to welcome me—or not.

-This time it was a man and woman, both standing there gawking as I pulled up, their open mouths inviting flies, and stunned expressions blanketing their faces.
+This time it was a man and woman, both standing there gawking as I pulled up, their open mouths inviting flies, with stunned expressions blanketing their faces.
 I had to break their trance as I spoke first, “I need a place to camp, and the lady back at the KOA told me you allowed older RVs to stay here.”

 “Never had one as old as yours,” the man said, “Where in hades half-acre did you find that relic?”